“Human beings always go to their default setting. We need to break them out of their default settings.”

 The transformation of business demands a transformation in how businesses approach talent and work, said Tim Walmsley, CEO and founder of Australian talent-matching platform BenchOn.
-Work is changing so people can tailor work to their requirements, and businesses can also have the flexibility to staff to their needs, Walmsley told Velocitize Talks.
+Work is changing so people can tailor work to their requirements, and businesses can also have the flexibility to staff according to their needs, Walmsley told Velocitize Talks.

+The biggest hurdle to transformation in many businesses is simply resistance to change, said Walmsley.
 In the middle of business transformation, purpose remains a key element, and it is particularly true of Millennials today.
 “If you don’t have a greater impact, you’re missing on a large part of the market,” he said.

-Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts, and more in our YouTube channel.
+Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts, and more on our YouTube channel.